libbyeak/andhacks25/README.md

 3. Run `pnpm run dev` to serve the development site

 - See the Notion section for information on how to set up that integration.
+- See the Firebase section for particulars on that.

 ### Deployment